adrian-rivera/adrian-rivera.github.io/_posts/2019-04-20-mailcatcher.md

 title: Setting up an email service with MailCatcher for your development environment
 tags: [dev, ruby]
 ---
-In this post we are going to talk about how to run an small email service for your local environment and why you should do it.
+In this post we are going to talk about how to run a small email service for your local environment and why you should do it.

 Most applications come to a point where they are required to communicate with an individual,